+zzpialiti wity hot.
 Build a triangle with three 4-in sticks.
-2. Build a triangle with two 3-in sticks and one 2-in stick.
-3. Build a triangle with one 5-in stick, one 3-in stick, and one 1-in stick.
+2. Build a trian 3-in sticks a stick. ngle with two 3.
+Build a triangle with one 5-in stick, one 3-in stick, and one 1-in stick.
 Build a triangle with three 3-in sticks.
-5. Build a triangle with two 1-in sticks and one 3-in stick.
-6. Build a triangle with one 5-in stick, one 4-in stick, and one 2-in stick.
+5. Build a trian 1-in sticks a stick. ngle with two 6.
+Build a triangle with one 5-in stick, one 4-in stick, and one 2-in stick.
 7. Build a triangle with two right angles.
-8. Build an equilateral triangle with an obtuse angle.
+8. Build an equatriangle with angle.
 9. Build an isosceles triangle with three acute angles, two of which have the same measure.